prnv404/Ecommerce-backend/ReadMe.md

 # Ecommerce Backend

-This is an ecommerce backend build with nodejs express and mongodb for database .
-Admin can create product and user can review and purchase it using online payment methods
+This is an ecommerce backend build with nodejs express and mongodb with all crud functionality

-## Tech Stack

 **Server:** Node, Express , Mongodb